github/hubot-scripts/README.md

 ## Installing

 Once you have Hubot installed, you can drop new scripts from this repository right into your generated Hubot installation.
-Just put them in `scripts`, add the new scripts to the `hubot-scripts.json` file.
+Just put them in the `scripts` folder.

 Any third-party dependencies for scripts need adding your your `package.json` otherwise a lot of errors will be thrown during the start up of your hubot.
 You